kayp/ecs-bluegreen-deployment/README.md

 #### Contact
-In case of any questions, concerns, suggestions or critiques, please contact email me at kloudexplorer@gmail.com.
+In case of any questions, concerns, suggestions or critiques, please contact email me at kloudexplorer@gmail.com or use the report issues feature.